bjcosta/landscaping/pond/README.md

 * Minimal shelf width of 30cm, with 15-20cm rocks (even round) gives 10-15cm planting space
 * Shelf under waterfall >= 45cm
 * 2x planting pockets >= 45cm
-* Drop to 30cm at both approach points (not full bottom depth)
+* Drop to 30cm at approach points (not full bottom depth)
+* The 30cm shelf max depth around perimeter of pond was chosen to be in the spirit of the local safety regulations for pools.
+Pools less than 30cm deep do not require safety fences (this rule doesn't apply to ponds), but my assumption here is that a 30cm depth if a child does fall in is better than say a 45cm shelf.
+So I intend to have a 15cm shelf the majority of the perimeter and a 30cm shelf where we will be feeding the fish.